 Generally, a purchase and sale agreement is entered into to govern the acquisition or disposition of privately owned companies, businesses or assets.
 The sale of a business is commonly accomplished by way of a sale of shares or assets.
 Sellers often prefer share sales because of lower applicable tax rates on gains.
 Buyers often favour asset purchases because of the possibility of achieving tax benefits and excluding unwanted liabilities.
-Sellers of smaller 'Canadian-controlled private corporations' may be able to utilise a (limited) lifetime capital gains exemption and, as a result, typically prefer share transactions.
+Sellers of smaller 'Canadian-controlled private corporations' may be able to utilise a (limited) lifetime capital gains exemption on a share sale in addition to the other benefits of a clean exit by way of a sale of shares and, as a result, typically prefer share transactions.

 Companies may also be combined by way of an amalgamation pursuant to the relevant corporate statute.
-Amalgamations must be approved by a super-majority vote of shareholders (generally 66 2/3rds of the shares in attendance at a meeting).
+Amalgamations must be approved by a super-majority vote of shareholders (generally two-thirds of the shares in attendance at a meeting).